reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 #### Git
 We wanted to ensure that our code was backed up on GitHub at [reshamas/kaggle_iceberg](https://github.com/reshamas/kaggle_iceberg).
 I was familiar with Git through my prior experience, and I have provided useful notes for the Git beginner here [git-intro-workshop8-datanauts](https://github.com/reshamas/git-intro-workshop8-datanauts).

+During the competition, the repository was set to private.
+Once the competition was complete, we changed the privileges to public.

 #### Jupyter Notebook
 I learned of some shortcuts for Jupyter Notebook from the fastai lectures and wrote them up for easy reference in [jupyter_notebook](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/jupyter_notebook).